 - The 1840 and 1870 federal censuses, and an 1890 substitute, previously offered by SCCGS, are out of print but available in its holdings at the Belleville Public Library.

-Seldom used in the digital age, microfilm is still available at the Belleville Public Library for each census taken for St. Clair.
+Seldom used for census research in the digital age, it may be useful if some pages were not digitized.
+Census microfilm is still available at the Belleville Public Library for each census taken for St. Clair.

 - Names 1810-1860 in the early state censuses are on cards at the Illinois State Archives